mikyll/Mobile-Systems-M/flashcards.md

 - What is **UPnP** and why is so popular?
 - How does the **service discovery** work?
 - How does UPnP's support for **events**/notifications work?
-- How can a device know when the control point leaves?
+- How can a device know when the control point leaves, and stop sending event messages?
+- If I wanted to federate 2 separated UPnP localities?
+How is it possible to do that?

 <details><summary><b>Answer: </b></summary>